RoboJackets/robocup-pcb/README.md

 git clone https://github.com/adafruit/Adafruit-Eagle-Library
 ```
 ###Importing libraries into EAGLE
+There are many ways one could let EAGLE know about additional library files for use.

 ###Setting options in EAGLE
 1. Set to always use vector fonts

+##Testing designs with DRC rules

+##Using the CAM jobs

 ##Firmware
 Firmware must be uploaded to the control board before use.
 The firmware is written in C and defines how the hardware must interact with the higher-level software.
 The *[RoboJackets Wiki](http://wiki.robojackets.org)* contains basic information about *[compiling the firmware](http://wiki.robojackets.org/w/RoboCup_Compile_HOWTO)*.
 Instructions for uploading the firmware to a control board can be found below.